trashbirdecology/luisdva.github.io/_posts/2017-07-14-density-swarms.md

   creditlink: https://commons.wikimedia.org/wiki/File:Dock_jumping_splash.jpg
 published: true
 ---
 > **pupdate - Nov 2017.** Claus Wilke has added a 'jittered points' option to the ridgeline geom that basically does the same as my hacky beeswarm approach but with less code.
-Here's an example.
+I added an example of this feature to the post.

 > **pupdate - Oct 2017.** I've update this post to reflect the project-wide renaming of the _ggridges_ package and added more code annotation.